 *The “waiting period” refers to the amount of time an individual must be conviction free in order to be eligible for Clean Slate.
 In other words, if an individual had a Class A drug possession conviction on January 1, 2015, he or she may become eligible for relief as early as January 1, 2022, so long as during that time period, the individual has no new criminal convictions in the state of Utah.

 Exclusions: certain conviction types are not eligible for automatic expungement under the new law.
 These offense types include registrable sex offenses, domestic violence related offenses, certain weapons-related offenses, simple assault and DUIs.

 For more information on obtaining a copy of your record to see if you might qualify, see here.

 To sign up to receive updates about the law, join our mailing list.

-Automatic record clearing hasn't started yet, but it will soon!
-Click here to receive email or text updates when record clearing begins.
+Automatic record clearing started February 10, 2022!
+Click here to receive email or text updates.